-Compliance Requirement - Vendors that derive more than 50 percent of their annual food sales revenue from WIC FIs, and new vendor applicants expected to meet that criterion, are referred to as "above-50-percent vendors" (7 CFR section 246.2).
+Compliance Requirements - Vendors that derive more than 50 percent of their annual food sales revenue from WIC FIs, and new vendor applicants expected to meet that criterion, are referred to as "above-50-percent vendors" (7 CFR section 246.2).
 Program regulations set restrictions on a State agency's authorization of such vendors to accept WIC FIs, and on the State agency's authority to disburse Federal WIC funds to them.
-The purpose of these restrictions is to ensure that the average price per FI type that above-50-percent vendors charge WIC participants does not exceed the price charged by regular vendors, either within their peer groups or statewide.
+The purpose of these restrictions is to ensure that the average price per FI type\or food item that above-50-percent vendors charge WIC participants does not exceed the price charged by regular vendors, either within their peer groups or statewide.
 FI types are the unique grouping of food items and quantities.
-The outcome should be that the State agency's use of above-50-percent vendors does not result in higher total food costs if WIC participants transact their FIs at such vendors rather than at regular vendors.
+Food items are individual products from the EBT Authorized Product List.
+The outcome should be that the State agency's use of above-50-percent vendors rather than at regular vendors.
 As previously noted, this requirement does not apply to farmers or to CVVs transacted by retail vendors (see II, "Program Procedures - Vendor Cost Containment").

-A State agency that chooses to authorize any above-50-percent vendor must
+A State agency that chooses to authorize any above-50-percent vendor must:

-- a. obtain FNS certification of its vendor cost containment system at least every 3 years thereafter if the State continues to authorize above-50-percent vendors (7 CFR sections 246.12(g)(4)(i) and (vi)); - b. ensure that the prices of above-50-percent vendors are not included with the prices of regular vendors for purposes of determining the competitive price selection criteria and maximum allowable reimbursement amounts for all vendors.
-(7 CFR section 246.12(g)(4)(i)(D)); and c. at least quarterly, conduct statewide cost neutrality assessments by calculating and comparing the average redemption amounts for FIs (by type) redeemed by regular vendors against those of above-50-percent vendors (7 CFR section 246.12(g)(4)(i)(D)).
+- a. obtain FNS certification of its vendor cost containment system at least every 3 years thereafter if the State continues to authorize above-50-percent vendors (7 CFR sections 246.12(g)(4)(i) and (vi)); - ensure that the prices of above-50-percent vendors are not included with the prices of regular vendors for purposes of determining the competitive price selection criteria and maximum allowable reimbursement amounts for all vendors.
+(7 CFR section 246.12(g)(4)(i)(D)); and - c. at least quarterly, conduct statewide cost neutrality assessments by calculating and comparing the average redemption amounts for FIs (by type) or individual food items redeemed by regular vendors against those of above-50-percent vendors (7 CFR section 246.12(g)(4)(i)(D)).